7-Year-Old Hit-and-Run Victim Suffers Severe Injuries, Has Leg Amputated

 Casillas said that his son is "very tough" and "has such a great attitude."

 LAPD said the driver of the van who caused the traffic accident left the scene without assisting the victims.
-The family told KTLA that an arrest has been made, but detectives have not confirmed that anyone is in custody.
+Detective Luz Montero with Valley Traffic said an arrest has been made.

 Joshua's younger brother witnessed the crash, and his father now says that the brother is afraid of cars and walking to school.